Masterminds/engine/README.md

-# The Engine: A Theme/Template Library for Go
+# The Engine: A Web Theme Engine for Go

 This library provides tools for managing themes (a collection of templates and supporting files) for Go.
 It allows theme chaining